-The longer I paint, the more I realize that my work is directly inspired by the place I am in and my relationship to that place.
 I am in love with looking and responding – and am fascinated by the process of understanding my surroundings and myself through painting.
 As I work, I search for specific color relationships and geometries.
-I synthesize the transitory impressions of light in nature and record my emotional response.
+I synthesize the transitory impressions of light and color in nature and record my emotional response.
 For me, painting is a responsive and mindful act where the aim is not to copy the world but to find a new reality in each painting.
-In our era of constant distraction, I try to slow down, look deeply and integrate my physical observations with my interior feelings.
+In our era of constant distraction, I slow down, look deeply and integrate my physical observations with my interior feelings.